Citation, DOI, disclosures and article data

 edema is out of proportion with tumor size and appears dark on DWI

 intratumoral choline peak with no choline elevation in the peritumoural edema

 any tumor necrosis results in a lipid peak

 Generally considered the best imaging tool for metastases.
 However it can only detect metastases >1.5 cm in size, therefore contrast MRI remains the gold standard to rule out small metastases.

 renal cell carcinoma

 variable FDG uptake

 May overcome some of the shortcomings and has been shown to possess higher sensitivity in detecting metastases, partly due to hybrid imaging part CT.
 It may even demonstrate asymptomatic metastases in patients examined for extracranial disease.
 However, MRI remains gold-standard 6,7.

 Treatment and prognosis

-Corticosteroids are given to limit the effects of peritumoural edema.
-Hyperosmolar agents (e.g. mannitol) can be given to decrease ICP and anticonvulsants are given to prevent seizures.
+Corticosteroids are given for symptomatic treatment to limit the effects of peritumoural edema.
+Hyperosmolar agents (e.g. mannitol) can be given to decrease ICP and antiseizure medications are given to prevent seizures.
 Recently, methylphenidate and donepezil have been used to improve cognition, mood, and quality of life.